 "We're kind of back in panic mode." — RBS Greenwich Capital chief economist Stephen Stanley on the stock market's latest slide, caused by subprime mortgage woes and weak economic data, as reported by The Wall Street Journal.
-As cheap Web-based phone service flourished, so did the industry's image as a hotbed of innovation that cleverly pulled one over on the phone giants.
-But after a Mar.
-8 federal court verdict that Web phone pioneer Vonage (VG

-), has already hired lawyers to demand payments from outfits using his company's Web calling patents, one of which, he says, covers a way to place calls by clicking a name in an e-mail, online ad, or social networking site.
+Anthony Cataldo, CEO of VoIP Inc. (VOII), has already hired lawyers to demand payments from outfits using his company's Web calling patents, one of which, he says, covers a way to place calls by clicking a name in an e-mail, online ad, or social networking site.
 "You are going to see a lot of demand letters going out from us," Cataldo says.

 There's a deep vein left to mine.
 The U.S. Patent & Trademark Office says 2,273 are registered for Voice over Internet Protocol (VoIP) or related technologies.
 Many belong to players like Verizon, AT&T (T), Motorola (MOT), Broadcom (BRCM), and Cisco Systems (CSCO).
 Verizon's patents apply to older technologies such as call waiting and security.
 Others claim to cover how traditional phone and ip networks talk to each other or a method behind enabling wireless Web calls.

 Until the Verizon case, most Web-calling patent lawsuits were quietly settled or elicited small awards.
 But with 9.5 million Americans using services that allow calls over the Web—double the number a year ago—serious money is at stake.
 The eight-member jury that considered the case against Vonage in the U.S. District Court for the Eastern District of Virginia awarded Verizon $58 million in damages and a per-user licensing fee.
 (Vonage, which plans to appeal, declined comment.)

 "Before, this was about running around, thumbing your nose at big bad phone companies," says David McClure, CEO of the U.S. Internet Industry Assn.
 Now, he says, Web-phone companies "are facing reality."

 America Online (TWX) co-founder Stephen Case is out to upend another "old" business model.
 Case's latest venture: using the Internet to try to revolutionize the credit-card business.

 His new payment system, GratisCard, aims to lower the credit- and debit-card fees paid by merchants ($48.6 billion in 2005).
 It plans to charge retailers 0.5% of the cost of a purchase—vs. 2.2% per sale, on average, for Visa and MasterCard (MA) credit cards.
 (GratisCard uses proprietary software to route payments over the Internet free of charge.)

 Scheduled for a formal launch in April, GratisCard is negotiating with Amazon.com, among other big outfits, in the hopes that such companies will accept the card, according to a source familiar with the matter.Amazon did not respond to requests for comment.

 Revolution, the private holding company Case started in 2005 with $500 million of his AOL fortune, is the largest shareholder in GratisCard, which is based in St. Petersburg, Fla.
-Case is packing his new venture with heavyweights: Former Treasury Secretary Lawrence Summers sits on its board, and the CEO is Jason Hogg, formerly at credit-card giant MBNA, now owned by Bank of America(BAC
+Case is packing his new venture with heavyweights: Former Treasury Secretary Lawrence Summers sits on its board, and the CEO is Jason Hogg, formerly at credit-card giant MBNA, now owned by Bank of America(BAC).

 Can a virtual betting parlor predict pestilence?
 A new Avian Flu Market aims to find out.
 Started on Mar.
 1 to predict the chances of a bird flu pandemic, it's being run by the University of Iowa with funding from the Robert Wood Johnson Foundation.